 I see a lot of building.
 Build, build, build.
-And in that process, people are really falling into what I call the product discovery valley of death.
-And this is where you have great ideas, but you don't test them.
-And when you don't test them, there's the risk of people not adopting them, not seeing value.
-You may have great ideas.
+And in that process, people are really falling into the product discovery valley of death.
+You have great ideas, but you don't test them so there's the risk of people not seeing value and not adopting your product.
 You may have interviewed folks, but you haven't taken the solutions back to those folks to really see if they would use them.
-And today, today it's all about these quick experiments for innovation so that when you do this solution-testing step then you can avoid the valley of death.

-Companies need to innovate with quick experiments.
-The first step, the first word, is innovate.
-For me, this includes two key elements: getting the right team, and getting the best ideas from the team.
+You can innovate and avoid the valley of death by testing solutions with quick experiments.
+This includes two key elements: getting the right team, and getting the best ideas from the team.

-When I say the right team I mean that you really need a cross-functional team.
+When I say the right team, you really need a cross-functional team.
 This is important.
 As you get more folks on the team earlier in the process and you solicit their ideas, you're going to get a much richer set of ideas to start from.
 That might be in the problem space.
 That might be in the solution space, but you need this cross-functional team.
 I have clients that have a data scientist on every cross-functional team.
 I have clients that have doctors on every cross-functional team.
-So sometimes you need subject matter experts, sometimes data experts, somebody from customer support maybe.
+So sometimes you need subject matter experts, sometimes data experts, or sometimes people from customer support.

-To get the best ideas from the team I want people to draw it, not just a designer.
-All of the team should draw.
-These are things that drive innovation when you have people write down their ideas and then you take these ideas to your users in lightweight forms.
+To get the best ideas from the team I want people to draw their ideas.
+All of the team should draw, not just the designer.
 The Sprint book is a great resource for this type of activity.
-So I recommend checking this out.
-You don't need to do these things in five days.
+But you don't need to do these things in five days.
 You can just take these exercises and apply them every sprint, every discovery cycle.

 Let’s use an example of a backlog prioritisation experiment.
 I want you to pretend that you work for Zoom and that you have thought of a bunch of ideas for improving breakout rooms.
 I can tell you that the various frameworks for prioritisation aren't that useful because you're often making up numbers for what's the impact, what's the confidence, what's the effort.
 If you do some discovery about the ideas, do some user testing, you can learn about the priority with respect to your customer's value.
 Do they want this thing?
 That's really what we're interested in.
 So let's go talk to users!